bookingactivities/booking-activities/readme.txt

 = 1.7.14 =
 * Tweak - Add customizable messages in settings: avail. and Selected Events
-* Tweak - Add a no_role value in permission selectboxes to permit misunderstanding errors (reminder: allow everybody = do not select any roles)
+* Tweak - Add an option in permission selectboxes to permit misunderstanding errors (reminder: allow everybody = do not select any roles)
 * Tweak - Display a notice when the WC product / variation price is empty to inform that the booking form won't appear
 * Tweak - Display the Licenses tab in settings and instructions for new customers
+* Tweak - Administrators now have the same restrictions as users while performing a booking action from the frontend
+* Tweak - Improve visual feedback when duplicating an event
+* Tweak - Allow to resize the activities and the groups of events areas in calendar editor
+* Fix - Error when deleting a product bound to an activity in the booking form calendar actions settings
+* Fix - No longer display events from all calendars, activities and group categories if none are allowed

 = 1.7.13 - 2019/12/13 =
 * Tweak - Changed export URLs to avoid 404 errors